 Students who fail to maintain adequate progress may be placed on probation.
-Failure to correct academic deficiency will result in the loss of financial aid until the required credits and grade-point average have been earned.
+Failure to correct academic deficiency will result in the loss of financial aid until the required credits and grade point average have been earned.

-Students or parents who knowingly provide false information on any financial aid form (financial aid forms include but are not limited to the FAFSA, verification forms, Work Study time cards and loan applications) will be denied financial aid and will be refused for all subsequent years without the possibility of appeal.
+Students or parents who knowingly provide false information on any financial aid form (financial aid forms include but are not limited to the FAFSA, verification forms, work study time cards and loan applications) will be denied financial aid and will be refused for all subsequent years without the possibility of appeal.
 Additionally, students so identified will be billed for all aid disbursed and may face prosecution by the Department of Education, which may result in fine, imprisonment, or both.

-While the Financial Aid Office staff is available to assist students through the application process, it is the student’s responsibility to see to the correctness and completeness of his or her application.
+While the Student Financial Services Office staff is available to assist students through the application process, it is the student’s responsibility to see to the correctness and completeness of his or her application.
 If a student receives notification that his/her FAFSA or loan application is incomplete, the student must determine what is necessary to complete the application(s) and submit the required information.

 An application for financial aid will have no effect on the decision concerning admission.
 The admission decision is made without access to financial aid data.